BenAgro314/JackalTourGuide/README.md

     - <float y2>
 ```

-Note: the reason for the convoluted yaml specification is because ROS only allows lists and dictionarys of primitve data types to be loaded to the parameter sever.
+Note: the reason for the convoluted yaml specification is because ROS only allows lists and dictionaries of primitive data types to be loaded to the parameter sever.
 This is a problem I am actively working on fixing by bypassing the parameter server all together and reading a yaml file directly.

-##### Scenario Params:
+##### Scenario Parameters:

 Scenario parameters are specified in scenario\_params\_V2.yaml.
 The name of any scenario to be included in the simulation must be included in the list `scenario_names`.
-Each scenario name has a corrisponding entry in the form:
+Each scenario name has a corresponding entry in the form:

 ```yaml
 <scenario_name>: